jamiecartin/ToDoList/README.md

 # ToDoList
-Simple to do list in SWIFTUI
+This is a simple To-Do list created in Xcode with SwiftUI.
+Realm was used for persistence.